Constraining the nature of dark matter with the star formation history of the faintest Local Group dwarf galaxy satellites: Caveats

 For the UFDs, we expect the results of the 50\% criterion to not change since the difference with the time of the onset of SF, $z \geq 3$, is too large anyway (Figure \ref{zcM}).
 On the contrary, if we choose the 4\% criterion, the 2~keV model easily admits now $z>3$ for a subhalo infall mass of $10^{10}~M_\odot$.
-However, considering that the scatter in $z_c$ is large even in the case of halos of 10$^9~M_\odot$, the results of \citeauthor{brook14} do not actually weaken much our analysis for the three UFDs with largest inferred infall masses, Ursa Major, Coma Berenice and Canes Venatici II, while could potentially weaken the conclusions for the three UFDs with the lowest infall mass $10^8 M_{\odot}$, Hercules, Leo IV and Bootes I. However for these we have already assumed an infall mass ten times higher than the standard procedure a la Wolf et al. would have suggested so we do not expect significant changes in our conclusions.
+However, considering that the scatter in $z_c$ is large even in the case of halos of 10$^9~M_\odot$, the results of \citeauthor{brook14} do not actually weaken much our analysis for the three UFDs with largest inferred infall masses, Ursa Major, Coma Berenice and Canes Venatici II, { see Figure \ref{MWUFDHeavy} that is similar to Figure \ref{summaryMWUFD}.
+These results do not change our previous conclusions.
+However this argument only holds for the 2 and 3~keV model.
+For the 1keV model, the errors that used to be small because of the low collapse value become also important for the three UFDs with large inferred infall masses (here $10^{10}~M_\odot$.), see Figure \ref{MWUFDHeavy2}.
+The 1~keV model is then not necessarily excluded as strongly, the 4\% criterion has then also large uncertainties.
+Generally, for heavy halos, all the models will become indistinguishable in the power spectrum, as shown by the 2~keV results which are close to CDM.
+Heavy halos fit the SFHs more easily and hence make the CDM and WDM scenarios less distinguishable by our method. \\However we do not expect the UFDs to have such a high mass halo, even before tidal stripping.
+Such a mass is similar to that of halos of classical dSphs, for which mass modeling is much better established, so it would be surprising that the star-formation efficiency was so much lower in UFDs (which have much less stars).
+Viceversa, tidal stripping could have reduced the mass of both dark matter and stars, but \cite{Tomozeiu} showed that in extreme stripping events an object with the luminosity of Bootes can be obtained but not the many other UFDs, like ComBer, that are even fainter. \\ Baryonic effects could potentially weaken the conclusions for the three UFDs with the lowest infall mass $10^8~M_{\odot}$, Hercules, Leo IV and Bootes I. However for these we have already assumed an infall mass ten times higher than the standard procedure a la Wolf et al. would have suggested, so our conclusions for the light UFDs do not change.

+Since there are no high-resolution, self-consistent simulations with baryonic physics currently, the former remains one of the largest unknown in any cosmological simulation and hence being probably responsible for most part of the systematic errors in our model too.
+Thus it is difficult to estimate an absolute error for the infall mass procedure, while we discussed how some physical processes, such as tidal stirring, dynamical friction and galaxy formation paradigm, rather favor low infall mass.}